faceyspacey/redux-first-router/docs/reducer.md

 The location reducer primarily maintains the state of the current `pathname` and action dispatched (`type` + `payload`).
 That's its core mission.

-In addition, it maintains similar state for the previous route on the `prev` key, as well as these booleans:
+In addition, it maintains similar state for the previous route on the `prev` key, as well as the kind of action on the `kind` key:

 * *load*: if the current route was the first route the app loaded on, `load` will be true
+* *redirect*: if the current route was reached as the result of a redirect
+* *back*: if the current route was reached by going forward (and not a *push*)
+* *next*: if the current route was reached by going back
-* *backNext*: if the user has used the browser back/forward buttons, `backNext` will be true
+* *pop*: if the user has used the browser back/forward buttons and we can't determine the direction

-* *hasSSR*: if the app is utilizing server side rendering, `hasSSR` will be true.
+If the app is utilizing server side rendering, a `hasSSR` key will be set to true.

 Lastly, your `routesMap` will also be stored for use by, for instance, *redux-first-router-link's* `<Link />` component.